Time Series Forecasting via Learning Convolutionally Low-Rank Models

 \subsubsection{Data Argumentation and Model Combination}

+Data argumentation is a widely used strategy for improving the performance of learning-based forecasting methods~\cite{Wen:2020:arxiv}.
+For the proposed LbCNNM, there is a very intuitive reason for why data argumentation is helpful.
 As we have pointed out in Section~\ref{sec:learnA:pipe}, learning successfully the transformation $A$---such that the training samples are transformed to be convolutionally low-rank or approximately so---does not necessarily lead to accurate forecasts.
 This is because, especially when the training sequence is short, there is no guarantee that the target $\mathbf{y}$, which is unknown, is represented in a convolutionally low-rank manner.

 To improve the generalization performance of LbCNNM, we would like to suggest a heuristic approach, the motivation behind which is rather straightforward: Just imagine what if the ground truth of the target $\mathbf{y}$ has been included as a training sample for learning $A$.
 If so, $\mathbf{y}$ will be contained by the generalizable space $\mathcal{S}_t(Y)$ with $t=1$, and thus LbCNNM is very likely to provide accurate forecasts.
 Although $\mathbf{y}$ is unknown, we can use the existing forecasting methods to estimate it.
 Hereafter, an estimate to the target $\mathbf{y}$ is also referred to as a \emph{pseudo-sample}.
 There are a great many avenues for generating pseudo-samples, as at least tens of thousands of forecasting methods have been established in the literature.
 As an example, in this work we shall consider only some simple methods, including Average, Drift, LSR, CNNM and ExpS (single).